Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

 # User Guide - Keiran's Custom Blockchain #

+## Layout

+    Introduction
+    Dependencies
+    Steps
+    gugulachain Information
+    Troubleshooting
+    Helpful Links

 ## Introduction ##

 Hello and welcome to my custom built blockchain.
-Stored here is a step-by-step user guide for setting up your own private blockchain network, initializing nodes, and sending test transactions.
+Stored here is a step-by-step user guide for setting up your own private blockchain, initializing nodes, and sending test transactions.
 First we are going to outline the required dependencies that you will need on your local machine to get all of this up and running, then jump right into the steps for how to setup your private blockchain.
-At the bottom of the page you can see the information pertaining to the blockchain I created throughout this example, some troubleshooting tips, and finally a couple of readings I found helpful along the way.
-I will include the 'gugulachain' relevant files/folders on my Github, so if would like to skip a couple of steps and try this on my network private network feel free to do so.
+At the bottom of the page you can find the information pertaining to the blockchain I created throughout this example, some troubleshooting tips, and finally a couple of readings I found helpful along the way.
+The 'gugulachain' files are included in the 'gugulachainFiles' repository, so if would like to skip a couple of steps and try this on my private network feel free to do so.
 Hope you enjoy!

 ## Dependencies ##

 You will need to download the MyCrypto App and GO Ethereum Tools.

 MyCrypto is a free, open-source, client-side interface that allows you to interact directly with the blockchain.
-This interacting "directly" with the blockchain means you are not using a third-party provider (such as an exchange) to interact with the blockchain and manage your private key and funds.
-The implication that comes with this is that you are responsible for keeping your sensitive information safe (namely) your private key.
+This interacting "directly" with the blockchain means you are not using a third-party provider (such as an exchange) to manage your private key (and by extension, your funds).
+The implication that comes with this is that you are responsible for keeping your sensitive information safe, (namely) your private key.
 If this gets lost there is no way to prove ownership of your account (and the funds in it).
-I would recommend reading more about MyCrypto on there website here: https://mycrypto.com/.
+I would recommend reading more about MyCrypto on their website here: https://mycrypto.com/.
 Note that MyCrypto is an Ethereum Wallet Manager - you can only manage Ethereum-based tokens on it.
-For the purposes of this demonstration we will be using TestNet tokens which have no inherent value (but then again, neither does Dogecoin and it's valued at a couple billion dollars now).
+For the purposes of this demonstration we will be using TestNet tokens which have no inherent value (but then again, neither does Dogecoin).

 GO Ethereum Tools is open-source software written in the 'Go' programming language.
-These tools allow you to create your own blockchain, from creating a genesis block to mining tokens and making transactions.
-To download go to https://geth.ethereum.org/downloads/ and select the package relevant to your operating system.
+These tools allow you to create your own blockchain, from initializing a genesis block to mining tokens and making transactions.
+To download navigate to https://geth.ethereum.org/downloads/ and select the package relevant to your operating system.
 Select the newest version, and download the 'Geth & Tools' flavor of the package.
 I recommend creating a new directory on your local machine and moving the downloaded files there.
-Please feel free to read more about both dependecies on your own at the many available sources.
+Please feel free to read more about both dependecies on your own at the many available resources.
 A tutorial on both packages is somewhat out of scope for this project and so described here is more of a high-level overview.

 ## Steps ##